fjelltronen/GettingCleaningDataProject/CodeBook.md

 ## [1] "activity_id" "activity"    "subject"
 ```

-All other columns contain the values of the features that contain the *mean* or *std* variable:
+All other columns contain the **average** values of the features that contain the *mean* or *std* variable for each activity and subject (same units as the original feature values):

 ```r